-This course will focus on the physical exam and history of adults and children.
+An introduction to physical assessment.
+Focus will be on the physical exam and history of adults and children.
 Content will include: interviewing skills, physical exam, mental status exam, and assessment of clients, families, and communities with regard to their cultural, spiritual, and economic environments.
 Practice and validations will be done in the skills lab and a variety of clinical settings.
 A \$100 lab fee will be charged.
-One lecture and three lab hours per week.
+This course meets for one hour of lecture and three hours of lab per week.
 Prerequisite: RN license.